WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sowmya-Rajan/weekly-updates.md

 #### What did you struggle with?

 * Currently implementing everything that I am learning and haven't got stuck for a while.
+  * LC That's brilliant, I'm glad you haven't gotten stuck in a while 😄

 #### What would you like to work on next week?